renatofcorrea/annif-tbci/README.md

 flask --debug run
 ```

-Or execute in TERMINAL the command:
+Or execute in the Codespaces' TERMINAL the command:

 ```
 bash run-script.sh